eormeno/projects/Abstract UI Layer.md

 ![[Architecture.svg]]
 Here I want to write something.
-Yes.
-It is grate!
+In the middle of the night.